Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Fraud-Settings.md

 ### Step 3: Choose a Profile

-Click in the Profile Name box and select the profile that you want to assign transaction controls or [create a new profile](?path=docs/Resources/Guides/Enterprise-Portal/Profiles.md).
-Click the Edit Profile button and then click the Continue to Edit Profile button.
+Click in the Profile Name box and select the profile that you want to assign transaction controls

 ### Step 4: Setup Fraud Settings